ALAN-K-BIJU/ContactsManagerApp/README.md

 - ➕ Add new contacts (name, number, etc.)
 - 📋 View saved contacts in a structured list
-- 💾 Local database integration using SQLite
+- 💾 database integration using Room DB
 - 🔄 Simple and responsive UI for data entry and display

 ---